Prefix Consensus For Censorship Resistant BFT

+\paragraph{Construction.} In the protocol from \Cref{alg:pc}, each party $i$ sets $\pi_i^{\sf low}=\pi_i^{\sf high}=\qcthree$.
+Predicate ${\sf ValidQC3}(\id,\qcthree)$ recursively checks that: (i) every QC contains $n-f$ valid messages from distinct senders for instance $\id$; (ii) all signatures and nested certificates are valid; and (iii) every claimed value equals the output of its certification procedure.
+Define

+\begin{theorem} \Cref{alg:pc}, augmented with its nested \qcthree output proof, solves \pcver with the same round, message, and communication complexities as \pc. \end{theorem} \begin{proof} Every honest output is computed from a valid \qcthree, so its proof is accepted by the corresponding predicate, establishing Proof Completeness.
+Recursive validation ensures that every accepted certificate satisfies the conditions used in the analysis of \Cref{alg:pc}.
+The arguments for Prefix and Validity in \Cref{thm:pc:1} therefore apply to all publicly accepted outputs.
+No additional protocol messages or certificate data are introduced. \end{proof}

 In this section, we present a {\em leaderless} (\Cref{def:leaderless}) construction of \pcstr that makes black-box use of \pcver.
-Our construction has worst-case message complexity $O(n^3)$ and communication complexity $O(n^4)$ (\Cref{thm:pcstr:complexity}).
-As noted in \Cref{sec:def:pcstr:relation}, any \pcstr protocol immediately yields a Binary Consensus protocol, and—under partial synchrony—a Validated Consensus protocol.
-Consequently, our results imply \emph{leaderless} Binary Consensus and Validated Consensus with worst-case message complexity $O(n^3)$, improving over the prior $O(n^4)$ bound of~\cite{antoniadis2021leaderless} for the standard validity requirement that every decided value was previously proposed.
+For the case considered here, the adversary may suspend one process per round while up to $f-1$ other processes are Byzantine.
+Our construction has worst-case message complexity $O(n^3)$ and communication complexity $O(n^4)$ (\fullversionref{thm:pcstr:complexity}).
+As noted in \Cref{sec:def:pcstr:relation}, any \pcstr protocol immediately yields Binary Consensus.
+Consequently, our construction yields leaderless Binary Consensus with worst-case message complexity $O(n^3)$, improving over the prior $O(n^4)$ bound of~\cite{antoniadis2021leaderless}.

 \paragraph{Warmup: a simple construction from leaderless Validated Consensus.} Suppose we are given a leaderless Validated Consensus protocol $\Pi^{\sf LVC}$.
-Then we obtain a simple construction of \pcstr by combining a \pcver protocol protocol $\Pi^{\sf VPC}$ with $\Pi^{\sf LVC}$, as shown in \Cref{alg:pcstr-leaderless:simple}.
+Then we obtain a simple construction of \pcstr by combining a \pcver protocol $\Pi^{\sf VPC}$ with $\Pi^{\sf LVC}$, as shown in \Cref{alg:pcstr-leaderless:simple}.
 At a high level, parties first invoke $\Pi^{\sf VPC}$ on their input and immediately output the resulting low value.
 To agree on the high value, they invoke $\Pi^{\sf LVC}$ on the high-value candidate produced by \pcver together with its proof, and output the decision of $\Pi^{\sf LVC}$ as the high value.
 Since \pcver produces verifiable high values, the external-validity predicate for $\Pi^{\sf LVC}$ simply checks whether the supplied proof certifies the high value.